ethereum/EIPs/EIPS/eip-x.md

 This limitation does not work well for any smart contract system with asynchronous actions or delays as a prerequisite for interfacing with the Vault (e.g. real-world asset protocols, undercollateralized lending protocols, cross-chain lending protocols, liquid staking tokens, or insurance safety modules).

 This standard expands the utility of 4626 Vaults for asynchronous use cases.
-The existing Vault interface (deposit/withdraw/mint/redeem) is fully utilized to fulfill asynchronous Requests.
+The existing Vault interface (deposit/withdraw/mint/redeem) is fully utilized to claim asynchronous Requests.

 ## Specification

 ### Definitions:
 The existing definitions from [ERC-4626](./eip-4626.mn) apply.
 In addition, this spec defines:
 - request: a function call that initiates an asynchronous deposit/redemption flow
-- execute: the Vault's step of executing the request and enabling the user to fulfill the request
+- fulfill: the Vault's step of executing the request and enabling the user to claim the outcome of the request
-- fulfill: the corresponding Vault method to complete a request (e.g. `deposit` fulfills `requestDeposit`)
+- claim: the corresponding Vault method to complete a request (e.g. `deposit` claims `shares` from `requestDeposit`)
-- pending request: the state where a request has been made but not yet fulfilled
+- pending request: the state where a request has been made but is not yet claimable
 - asynchronous deposit Vault: a Vault that implements asynchronous requests for deposit flows
 - asynchronous redemption Vault: a Vault that implements asynchronous redemption flows
 - fully asynchronous Vault: a vault that implements asynchronous requests for both deposit and redemption